-I’m currently a doctoral candidate in the Department of Sociology at the University of Kentucky.
+I’m the Associate Director of the Appalachian Center and Appalachian Studies Program at the University of Kentucky.
+I recently completed my PhD in the Department of Sociology at UK.
 I earned my Master’s degree in Appalachian Studies from Appalachian State University.
 My thesis explored the history of the Lend-A-Hand Center, a nonprofit organization in the Stinking Creek watershed of Knox County, Kentucky.
 I attended Eastern Kentucky University for my undergraduate studies earning a BA and BBA.
 My senior honors thesis was a digitization project of the Madison’s Heritage column which culminated in the publication of Madison’s Heritage Rediscovered.

 I worked for three years as the site coordinator for the Lend-A-Hand Center Grow Appalachia Gardening Program in Knox County, Kentucky.
-I am also on the board of the Knox County Farmers’ Market and serve on the education committee of the Appalachian Studies Association.
+I am also on the board of the Lend-A-Hand Center, the Knox County Farmers’ Market, and I serve on the education committee of the Appalachian Studies Association.

 My current research focuses on the Lend-A-Hand Center Grow Appalachia Gardening program and the Stinking Creek community of Knox County, Kentucky.
 I am interested in local food systems development, thinking about community economies, and gathering and sharing stories about rural life in southeastern Kentucky.

 Appalachian studies, rural sociology, feminist theory, qualitative methods, community-based research/participatory action research, oral history, critical pedagogy, Appalachian Studies pedagogy, Appalachian women’s and gender studies, postmodern Marxist analysis, community economies, international education